 - Metal casing can be slippery at times

 Bottom line: The Stanley Powerlock 12-Foot Tape Measure is the perfect size and price to buy a few to sprinkle around your shop so that you always have one within reach.
-It is also one of the few tape measures that includes markings down to 1/32”, which can be useful when there’s little margin for error.
+It is also one of the few tape measures that include markings down to 1/32”, which can be useful when there’s little margin for error.
 One feature that also stands out is that this Stanley tape measure is the only one in the Powerlock lineup that is made of metal, not chrome ABS plastic.
-The added weight from the metal results in a great build quality and is reminiscent of decades past when most tape measure casings were made of metal.
+The added weight from the metal results in great build quality and is reminiscent of decades past when most tape measure casings were made of metal.